oulanikkinen/Mutemate/README.md

 ![Mutemate on developer Developer mode](./developermode.png)

 Following photos will demostrate the usage:

+What the options page looks like:
 ![The options page](./optionspage.png)

+What the popup looks like on chrome:
 ![The toolbar popup](./defaultpopup.png)

+What the popup looks like when you save current site as trusted:
 ![The toolbar popup when the current site is trusted](./trustedpopup.png)